In some cases, we earn commissions from affiliate links in our posts.

 Well, I think that he's a character who is very tenacious.
 He's 100% committed to his work as an anti-corruption officer.
 And sometimes he kind of wears his heart on his sleeve.
 He always wants to do the right thing and crack the case.
 So occasionally, he's reckless.
 He breaks the rules, and that leads to tensions with other officers around him, specifically his boss, Superintendent Hastings, and his former partner Kate Fleming, who now outranks him.
 They were the same rank in the previous season, and in this season she's one rank senior to him.
 So sometimes he ends up giving her headaches too.

-The people have an AC-12 all seem to have trouble with personal relationships, I guess I would say.
-None of their personal lives go real smoothly in terms of relationships, but from a writer's perspective, do you see that as a result of the nature of the work they do or is it more just their own individual personalities?
+The people have an AC-12 all seem to have trouble with personal relationships.
+Do you see that as a result of the nature of the work they do or is it more just their own individual personalities?
 I guess what I'm asking is what role would you say their work or that type of work has on their interpersonal relationships?

 I think in the drama we construct situations in which the characters' professional challenges take over their lives and I think that makes them all difficult to live with.
 I don't think it's unusual for people in jobs like being a police officer where the demands can be around the clock.
 They're dealing with very stressful and challenging situations all the time, for personal relationships to suffer.
 So these three particular characters all end up having different types of stresses on their close personal relationships.